M20190649/neural-bus-networks/README.md

 [ks00]: http://iopscience.iop.org/0305-4470/33/26/102/ "The statistical properties of the city transport in Cuernavaca (Mexico) and random matrix ensembles"

 *Caveat: these scripts are under active development.*

-These scripts are licensed under the MIT License, as described in LICENSE.md.